Franco-Sanchez/Franco-Sanchez/README.md

 <h1 align="center">Hi!
 My name is Franco 😊</h1>
 <h3 align="center">I'm from Peru ♥️.
 I love coding 💻 and my family 👨‍👩‍👦‍👦</h3>

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning, doing and living

 - 💬 Ask me about **Ruby on Rails, React, Vue** or whatever you want.
 We can learn together